 The south wall measures about 82 linear feet, excluding the ramp, is maintained by 7 anchors on the ground.
 The highest point is 12′-8 ”.

 The west wall is about 42 feet long, excluding the ramp.
 Done 11′-5 ”.
 The west wall has 3 ground anchors.

 The wall is approximately 30 feet long with a maximum height of 6′-6 ”.
 The wall has 3 anchors on the ground.

 Automated Doors, turntable & Lift – Universal Sphere at the Comcast Technology Center

-We were mandated to design and build three main elements of the Universal Sphere.
+We were chosen to design and build three main elements of the Universal Sphere.
 The automated doors, the lift and a turntable.